santisoler/egu2025/README.md

 We integrated these recovered models to estimate the carbon sequestration potential of the rocks.

-We applied independent Tikhonov inversions to both the gravity and magnetic datasets along with a joint Petrophysically-Guided Inversions (PGI).
+We applied independent Tikhonov inversions to both the gravity gradiometry and magnetic datasets along with a joint Petrophysically-Guided Inversions (PGI).
 We trained a regression model to predict spatial distributions of Loss of Ignition (LOI) values in the subsurface from the inverted results of density and magnetic susceptibility.